-DAY 17 : Islamabad / Departure
+DAY 44-45 : Contingency days / Departure

-Today is a contingency day to allow for any delays due to weather - we will either spend the morning in Islamabad or finish up our scenic drive along the KKH if no flights are available.
+These days are contingency days to allow for any delays due to weather - we will either finish up our scenic drive along the KKH if no flights are available, or we will have additional time exploring Islamabad and its twin city Rawalpindi.

-Depending on the international flights you have arranged, you will likely depart on a night flight departing from Islamabad to your home country.
+International flights are not included in this itinerary, so depending on the international flights you have arranged, you will likely depart on a night flight departing from Islamabad to your home country.
 Islamabad Airport transfers will be provided.